 - Will imaging system make the department more efficient and effective to faculty, staff and students?

-- Does current staff have time and resources to implement system? (see Imaging Limitations)
+- Does current staff have time and resources to implement system? (see Imaging Limitations).
+If not, Records Management can help meet your imaging needs.

 If you have any other imaging questions or concerns about your department's records, contact Gary Dunn in Records Management at 650-3982.